docmh/truthtrail/README.md

 Text for Subsection 1.2
 ```

 The markdown file in the app is referenced to as `source.md` at the same level as the server file `truthtrail.js`.
 You can change the file path in the server file if you want to use another file.
+The file, given with the source code is a sample file with some sections and subsections about the field of Community Psychology.

+### Prompting the Professor 🧑‍🏫

+In `truthtrail.js`, the prompts to instruct the AI to generate a new statement are defined.
+Currently, the prompts instruct the AI to behave like a professor of Community Psychology.
+You can change the prompt to instruct the AI to behave like a professor of another field.

 ## Installation 🛠️